Skip to main content

 You may be able to engage an individual as a contractor – subject to the status of the engagement under HMRC rules.
 This is actioned through a 'Contract for Services', which is managed through Procurement (Purchasing Services).

 The University is required to ‘test’ the employment status of the engagement by applying a number of set questions to the circumstances of the engagement.
-To do this please follow steps 1 - 5 outlined below (these steps are summarised on the NESA process map that can be found here.
+To do this please follow steps 1 to 5 outlined further down this page (these steps are summarised on the NESA process map.

 Please note